DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

         }
 ~~~

-Now we need to update SortOrder when task order is modified on the client.
+SortOrder should be updated when the task order is modified on the client.

-When user changes order of tasks, gantt will call PUT action, providing an info of new task position in the ['target'](desktop/server_side.md#storingtheorderoftasks) property of the request, together with the rest of properties of task.
+When a user changes the order of tasks, gantt will call a PUT action providing an info about a new task position in the
+['target'](desktop/server_side.md#storingtheorderoftasks) property of the request, together with the rest of task properties.

-Thus, add extra property to the view model:
+Thus, we should add an extra property to the view model:

 ~~~js
 //DHX.Gantt.Web\Models\TaskViewModel.cs